 Prior to joining Man Met in 2017, I was a Senior Lecturer in the School of Mechanical, Aerospace and Civil Engineering at The University of Manchester.
 I have a PhD from The University of Manchester, am a Principal Fellow of the Higher Education Academy (PFHEA) and a Chartered Engineer (MIET).
 I also have an MBA with Distinction from Lancaster University Management School and completed my undergraduate studies in Applied Physics and Electronics at the University of Durham.
 A late convert to academia, in my previous life, I enjoyed a successful career in manufacturing engineering, project management and consultancy at UMI3, PA Consulting Group and the Autobar Group.

 My research interests are in the management of project uncertainty, especially in safety-critical environments such as civil nuclear, aerospace and oil and gas industries.
 I continue to work closely with project management organisations in the engineering and nuclear sectors.

 My pedagogic research is centred on technology enhanced teaching and learning, both in large class and blended learning environments.
 I am recognised as an excellent university teacher and have innovated extensively in my UG and PG teaching.
 I have published in a number of pedagogic journals and have organised, co-chaired and delivered a range of seminars, workshops and conference streams both in Manchester and nationally in these areas.
-I have also been the Academic lead for eLearning and Head of the Management of Projects Teaching Group in the School.
+I was also Academic lead for eLearning and Head of the Management of Projects Teaching Group at The University of Manchester.